DimaYastrebov/WinWebTerminal/README.md

 # WinWebTerminal
 ### **What is WinWebTerminal**
-- A second version of a web console that tries to emulate a real Windows (11 or 10) terminal.
+- A second version of a web Terminal that tries to emulate a real Windows (11 or 10) terminal.
 ### How do I use WinWebTerminal?
 - It will be available for the near future (or for all time) at [the wwt subdomain of my web site](https://wwt.dimayastrebov.website) (click the mouse wheel to open in a new window).
 If the version is updated and it changes, don't forget to press ctrl + f5 when you access the page, the project is entirely in js, so it is cached by the browser!